ApoloManCz/tg_development_loadingscreen/README.md

-# LoadingScrenn for FiveM by TG Development
+# LoadingScreen for FiveM by TG Development
 Clean and smooth loadingscreen for your fivem server with audio controls, discord interactive icon and images.

 # PREVIEW